Quickstart

 This page gives you all the information you need to get started validating your CSVs with CsvPath.
 It is super high-level and quick.
 You will want to go deeper on other pages later.
 We're going to do a trivial validation of a CSV file.
 Validating an Excel file would be essentially the same.

-The open source CsvPath Framework is available through PyPI as csvpath
+is available through as csvpath

 .
 The project is quite active.
 You should pin the version you use but update it regularly.